chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 <span class="property">Input: any</span>
 - Easing Direction: Decides the easing direction of the ease.
 - Easing Style: The type of easing to use for the animation.
-- Platform Stand: Decides if the player can stand on the block while moving.
+- Respect Physics: Decides if changing the property should follow Roblox's physics (eg player sticking ontop of a moving platform).
 - Property Name: The property to change.
 - Repeat Count: How many times to repeat the animation.
 - Reverses: Decides if repeating reverses to the initial position.
 - Animation Time: How long the animation takes.
 - Destination: The block to change the properties of.
+- Color, Vector, Boolean, Number, Text Property: What the property's value should be set to.
 - Use Input: Decides if it uses the input or the defined type properties.

 *Example Circuit: TODO*